Central Hawkes Bay College Central Hawkes Bay College

 Contributions and Equipment/Stationery

 An open mind, a sense of curiosity and a willingness to explore beyond the obvious.
 A willingness to get involved in debates and form arguments and opinions based on research.
 Red Exercise book, pens, pencils, A4 presentation folders.
+A device will be very useful.

 Disclaimer